Compliance, communications, and compensation: DOJ’s ECCP follows the rhythm of regulatory action

 “Push to create a culture of compliance,” Assistant Attorney General Kenneth A. Polite advised in a keynote highlighting amendments to the Department of Justice’s (DOJ) Evaluation of Corporate Compliance Programs (ECCP) in March 2023.

-Over the past few years, there has been a significant shift in focus on compliant cultures within financial services, but the DOJ’s amended ECCP extends the reach of focus across all corporations.
+Over the past few years, there has been a significant shift in focus on compliant cultures within financial services in particular, but the DOJ’s amended ECCP extends the reach of focus across all corporate organizations.

-In a move that aligns the expectations of corporations with those of financial services, the ECCP amendments focused on organizations’ corporate compliance programs surrounding communication policies, specifically with messaging applications (including ephemeral, such as Snapchat) and personal devices.
-The amendments were initiated to support criminal investigations, and they concern the effectiveness of company policies, data preservation and access guidelines, and compensation-related criteria to ensure compliance.
+The latest ECCP amendments focused on organizations’ corporate compliance programs surrounding communication policies, specifically with messaging applications (including ephemeral, such as disappearing WhatsApp messages) and personal devices.
+The amendments were initiated to support criminal investigations, and they concern the effectiveness of company policies, data preservation, and access guidelines, and compensation-related criteria to ensure compliance.

 A recap on ECCP

-Changes to the ECCP focused on the relation between risk and compliance when it comes to communications, specifically with personal devices and messaging applications.
+Changes to the ECCP focused on the relation between risk and compliance when it comes to communications, specifically with personal devices, messaging applications, and ephemeral messages.

 Since “each company’s risk profile and solutions to reduce its risks warrant particularized evaluation,” there is no specific set of guidelines to follow relating to the effectiveness of an organization’s compliance policies.
 Instead, policies should be tailored to a company’s individual needs.